section-engineering-education/engineering-education/articles/text-to-speech-in-javascript/index.md

   // Get List of Voices
   voices = window.speechSynthesis.getVoices();

-  // Initially, set the First Voice in the Array. speech.voice = voices[0];
+  // Initially set the First Voice in the Array. speech.voice = voices[0];

   // Set the Voice Select List.
 (Set the Index as the value, which we'll use later when the user updates the Voice using the Select Menu.)